r-lib/nanoparquet/README.md

 [![](http://cranlogs.r-pkg.org/badges/miniparquet)](https://dgrtwo.shinyapps.io/cranview/)
 <!-- badges: end -->

-`miniparquet` is a reader for a common subset of Parquet files. miniparquet only supports rectangular-shaped data structures (no nested tables) and only the Snappy compression scheme. miniparquet has no (zero, none, 0)
+`miniparquet` is a reader and writer for a common subset of Parquet files. miniparquet only supports rectangular-shaped data structures (no nested tables) and only the Snappy compression scheme. miniparquet has no (zero, none, 0)